Rookie lefty Garrett stays perfect as Reds sweep Pirates

 DAVIS GOES ON DL

-Reds rookie RHP Rookie Davis was placed on the 10-day disabled list with a bruised right forearm, a day after the rookie was hit by a pitch.
+Reds rookie RHP Rookie Davis was placed on the 10-day disabled list with a bruised right forearm, a day after he was hit by a pitch.
 Right-handed reliever Barrett Astin was recalled from Triple-A Louisville.

 The Reds have not decided who will take Davis' spot in the starting rotation Sunday against Milwaukee.
-Among the candidates mentioned by manager Bryan Price were a pair of relievers, left-hander Cody Reed and right-hander Robert Stephenson, along with Louisville righty Sal Romano.
+Among the candidates mentioned by Price were a pair of relievers, left-hander Cody Reed and right-hander Robert Stephenson, along with Louisville righty Sal Romano.

 SHIPPING UP TO BOSTON